-Applications for the AAS nursing program are due by February 1 and July 1.
-Applications for advanced placement of LPNs into the LPN to RN AAS nursing program are due by July 1 and November 1.
+Applications for the AAS nursing program are due by April 1 and November 1.
+Applications for advanced standing of LPNs into the AAS nursing program are due by April 1 and November 1.
 Applicants' transcripts and nursing pre-admission test scores will be evaluated and ranked according to the requirements and priorities noted above.